MalarzDawid/monopoly_game_arena/docs/server/database/index.md

 ### Key Concepts

 **Sequence Numbers**: Events have monotonically increasing `sequence_number` (0, 1, 2, ...) ensuring strict ordering and enabling catch‑up queries.

+**LLM Decision Sequences**: Each LLM player has their own decision sequence per game.
+The unique constraint is on `(game_uuid, player_id, sequence_number)`, allowing multiple players to have independent sequences.

 **JSONB Payloads**: Event data stored as JSONB for flexibility.
 Each event type has different payload structure.